Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Background

 To overcome the above problems, Louizos \emph{et al.} propose to approximate the $L_0$-norm with an equivalent and differentiable function \cite{Louizos2017}.
 They propose a re-parametrization of $\bsw$ such that each parameter $\omega_j$ is defined as follows: where $z_j\in\{0,1\}$ is a binary gate that controls the activation of the j-th parameter.
 Therefore the $L_0$-norm becomes:

 The main intuition in \cite{Louizos2017} is to model the gates as Bernoulli random variables:

 Precisely, each binary gate $z_j$ has a probability $\pi_j$ of being active.
-Adopting a probabilistic representation for the gates means that weights $\bsw$ and the loss values $\ell(,)$ become random variables.
-Therefore, the objective function in Equation~\ref{eq:obj} needs to become an average, as shown in Equation~\ref{eq:obj-avg}\footnote{For simplicity we omit most of the technicalities needed to obtain such formulation.
-The interested reader can find more information in \cite{Louizos2017} and \cite{Kingma2015}.}:
+Adopting a probabilistic representation for the gates means that weights $\bsw$ and the loss value $\ell(,)$ become random variables.
+Therefore, the objective function in Equation~\ref{eq:obj} needs to become an average, as shown in Equation~\ref{eq:obj-avg}:~\footnote{For simplicity we omit most of the technicalities needed to obtain such formulation.
+The interested reader can find more information in \cite{Louizos2017} and \cite{Kingma2015}.}

-In this way the learning process is affected by the number of active binary gates and in particular, we are minimizing at the same time both the generalization error and the sum of the probabilities of the gates.
+In this way the learning process is affected by the number of active binary gates and, in particular, we are minimizing at the same time both the generalization error and the sum of the probabilities of the gates.
 However, in this form the function $\mathcal{L}(\tilde{\bsw},\bsp)$ is not yet suitable for efficient gradient computation due to the fact that the Bernoulli distribution is a discrete function and, consequently, it prevents the smoothness of $\mathcal{L}(\tilde{\bsw},\bsp)$.
-The solution proposed in \cite{Louizos2017} is to substitute the Bernoulli distribution used for modeling the gates, with the Hard Concrete Distribution \cite{Maddison2017} which is its continuous and differentiable approximation.
-In the following we denote its random variable as $\bf s$.
+The solution proposed in \cite{Louizos2017} is to substitute the Bernoulli distribution used for modelling the gates with the Hard Concrete Distribution \cite{Maddison2017} which is its continuous and differentiable approximation.
+Skipping all the technical steps, the final and differentiable version of $\mathcal{L}(\tilde{\bsw},\bsp)$, denoted as $\mathcal{R}(\tilde{\bsw},\bsf)$ has the following form:

-Briefly, let us define $\bsz$ as where $s\sim q(\bss|\bsf)$ and $q(\bf{s})$ is the distribution function of $\bf{s}$ with parameter $\phi$. $\bsz$ is a random variable equal to zero whenever $\bss$ is less than 0, equal to $\bss$ when $0<\bss<1$ and equal to 1 when $\bss$ is larger than 1.
-In this way we can, on the one hand have gates that are exactly zero (this happens with the probability that $\bss$ is less than 0) and on the other hand still compute the probability of a gate being active, as the probability that $\bss$ is greater than 0: